Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

    ![](../media/lab4-image3.png)

-6. If you are prompted to continue, click Yes, and wait for the installation to finish.
+6. If you are prompted to continue, click **Yes**, and wait for the installation to finish.

 7. Click **Close**.